 The owner of an existing channel mapping that wishes to release the mapping SHALL commence a timer to measure the time remaining before the anticipated release of the mapping and its associated channel.
-Until the timer counts down to zero, the owner SHALL continue to transmit MCAP advertisements for the affected channel but SHALL adjust expiration in each advertisement to reflect the time remaining until the channel is to be deallocated.
-The sequence of expiration times transmitted by the owner intending to release the mapping SHALL decrease with each succeeding advertisement.
+Until the timer counts down to zero, the owner SHALLSHOULD continue to transmit MCAP advertisements for the affected channel but SHALL adjust expiration in each advertisement to reflect the time remaining until the channel is to be deallocated.
+If the owner is unable to transmit MCAP advertisements until the timer reaches zero, it SHALL initiate a bus reset.
+Otherwise, the sequence of expiration times transmitted by the owner intending to release the mapping SHALL decrease with each succeeding advertisement.
 If other multicast source(s) are using the same channel mapping and observe an expiration time less than or equal to 30 seconds, they SHALL commence transmitting MCAP advertisements for the channel mapping with refreshed expiration times greater than or equal to 30 seconds that maintain the channel mapping.
-Any contention that occurs between multiple sources that attempt to claim ownership of the channel mapping SHALL be resolved as described in 10.6.
+Any contention that occurs between multiple sources that attempt to claim ownership of the channel mapping SHALL be resolved as described in 9.6.
 If the original owner observes an MCAP advertisement for the channel to be relinquished before its own timer has expired, it SHALL NOT deallocate the channel number.